aeichman/Robo-Arm/README.md

 Test each individal stepper motor driver with StepperSetup.cc <br/>

-If a stepper motor is moving in the opposite direction from poteniometer, unplug the motor and plug it in backwards <br/>
+If a stepper motor is moving in the opposite direction from potentiometer, unplug the motor and plug it in backwards <br/>